What is a firewall in networking? What are the types of firewalls?

 A packet-filtering firewall consumes a very less number of resources.
 That means, they do not have any impact on the system performance.
 But at the same time, it just looks like surface-level parameters, so any attack that is performed by the content is not blocked.

 Circuit level filtering –

-Another basic type of firewall, that filters the packets for setting up dedicated circuits or connections.
+Another basic type of firewall is that filters the packets for setting up dedicated circuits or connections.
 One example is a TCP connection.
 Once set up a circuit takes significant resources.
-If the number keeps increasing, at one point there will be the denial of service.
+If the number keeps increasing, at one point there will be a denial of service.